gwendalos/gwendalos/README.md

 ### Hey there, I'm Milo <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px">

 Welcome to my profile!
-I'm a kid from **France** with a passion for all things concerning python, from Discord Bots to AI, I love basically everything that you can do with Python.
+I'm a kid from **France** with a passion for all things concerning python, from Discord Bots to Deep learning, I love basically everything that you can do with Python.
 Besides tech stuff, I enjoy graphics, anime and my cat.
 I'm always looking forward to meeting new people, so come say hi!

 <a href="https://github.com/gwendalos">